Cartilage conduction: Practical tools that use cartilage conduction

-Cartilage-conduction transducers can be designed in many shapes (e.g., disk and ball), which presents opportunities in the fashion and jewelry industries (e.g., cartilage-conduction earrings).
+Cartilage-conduction transducers can be designed in many shapes (e.g., disk and ball), which presents opportunities in the fashion and jewelry industries (e.g., cartilage-conduction earrings and sound jewelry).

 Consortium for cartilage-conduction technologies

 In June 2022, a consortium was established to facilitate the adoption of cartilage-conduction technologies globally.
 Twenty-seven full-membership companies and 16 newsletter-membership companies participate in the consortium (as of January 2023).